Hidayat Jafarov

-Hidayat Jafarov has been engaged in pedagogical activities since 1968, and from 1970 to the present, he has been engaged in pedagogical and scientific activities.

-Life
+Early life and education

 Hidayat Jafarov was born on September 8, 1946, in the village of Alinazirli, Beylagan district.
 In 1953–1961, he finished the 8-year school of Ashikhli village of Beylagan district, and in 1961–1964, he studied at Beylagan city secondary school No. 1 and finished it.

 In 1964–68, he studied at the Faculty of History of the present Azerbaijan State Pedagogical University and graduated from that Institute with honors diploma.
 Until December 1968, he worked as a teacher and then as deputy director for educational affairs at Alinazirli village secondary school of Beylagan district, and in 1968–1969, he served in the Soviet army.